sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-setup/ai-core-aiapi-clientsdk-setup.md

 > If you have not provisioned SAP AI Core.
 Read [provisioning steps](https://help.sap.com/viewer/2d6c5984063c40a59eda62f4a9135bee/LATEST/en-US/38c4599432d74c1d94e70f7c955a717d.html) to provision SAP AI Core service.

 Here an example service key file.
-The content of your SAP AI API service file should look similar to this:
+Verify if your SAP AI API service file has the same keys as mentioned here:

 ```JSON
 {